-Appari is a gen AI try-on app that helps shoppers visualise clothing on themselves before buying.
+Appari is a gen AI try-on app startup that helps shoppers visualise clothing on themselves before buying.
 I led the end-to-end design of the MVP from user research and strategy through to a live product with 250+ early users and two retail partners signed for pilot testing.

 The goal was to reduce purchase uncertainty, lower return rates, and give users confidence in their online fashion choices through a simple, mobile-first experience.